Anu200224/Music-App/README.md

 # Music-App
-This is a clone of music app
+This is a clone of music app using css and html only